RenderKit/embree/doc/src/api.md

 [rtcGetSceneBounds] and [rtcGetSceneLinearBounds]).

 If scene geometries get modified or attached or detached, the `rtcCommitScene` call must be invoked before performing any further ray queries for the scene; otherwise the effect of the ray query is undefined.
 The modification of a geometry, committing the scene, and tracing of rays must always happen sequentially, and never at the same time.
+Any API call that sets a property of the scene or geometries contained in the scene count as scene modification, e.g. including setting of intersection filter functions.

 Scene flags can be used to configure a scene to use less memory (`RTC_SCENE_FLAG_COMPACT`), use more robust traversal algorithms